 Your passport should be valid for at least 6 months into the future (unless you are exempt from passport requirements).
 Please submit a copy of your updated passport to OISS at http://bit.ly/oissdocs.

-The endorsement for travel should be done during the current semester.
-It is not necessary if you are returning home permanently.
+The endorsement for travel is valid for 1 year (or 6 months for students on OPT/STEM OPT) and can be used for multiple entries within that validity period.
+A travel signature is not necessary if you are returning home permanently.
 An I-20 or DS-2019 is no longer valid for reentry once you complete the degree listed on your I-20/DS-2019, even if it has not expired.

 F-1 students who are outside of the U.S. for longer than 5 months at a time (excluding those on approved "study abroad" status) will have their SEVIS record terminated, and must receive a new, initial I-20 with a new SEVIS ID in order to return to the United States.
 J-1 students are not allowed to travel outside the U.S. for more than 30 days without being considered to have abandoned their program unless approved in advance by their Program Sponsor.